MirceaKitsune/minetest_mods_creatures/README.txt

 License:
 Sourcecode: WTFPL (see below)
-Sounds: PD (by legoluft, Independent.nu)
+Sounds: PD (by legoluft, Independent.nu, qubodup, Gwes, Ogrebane, Stilgar)

 === SimpleMobs for MINETEST-C55 ===
 by PilzAdam